querqy/querqy-docs/docs/source/querqy/index.rst

 3.0.
 The default field weight is 1.0.
 Field weights must be positive.

-The use of the q and qf parameters resembles Solr's built-in :code:`dismax` and :code:`edismax` query parser.
+The use of the q and qf parameters resembles Solr's built-in :code:`dismax` and :code:`edismax` query parsers.
 We will later see that there are some differences in how scoring works.

 .. raw:: html